davaya/openc2-jadn/jadn-v2.0.md

 ## 4.3 Collection Types

 A collection **value** is a group of multiple elements of the same or different types.
-A collection **datatype** defines its value space, its lexical space, and the mapping between values and literals used to represent those values.
+A collection **datatype** defines the collection's value space, lexical space, and lexical-to-value mapping.
 A collection **object** is the instantiation of a collection in a processing environment.
 The object has both a datatype and the functions/operations defined on values of that type.

+Each collection datatype has two parts:
+1. collection semantics, one of six extended UML MultiplicityElement types that specify representation-independent constraints on collection values.
+2. literal representation, defined by one of five JADN Compound Types.
+Each compound type has a default semantic type with the option to specify an alternate semantic type.

+**Collection Semantics:**

 [[UML](#uml)] defines a MultiplicityElement as:
 > .. an Element that may be instantiated in some way to represent a collection of values.